tiy-mpls/FEE-crashcourse-weather/chapter2.md

 We will also help you install software and setup your machine.

 If you're new to a Mac (or old, even), check out https://www.apple.com/support/macbasics/.

+Likewise, you will need to become comfortable using Slack.
+Check out their [getting started guide](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) for more information.

 ## Part 2